-Expedia misses estimates in sign of lingering COVID effects
+Expedia Misses Estimates in Sign of Lingering Covid Effects

 “The fourth quarter brought signs of hope in the form of vaccine approvals, but rising cases across the globe and rolling shutdowns of various travel markets made an impact,” Chief Executive Officer Peter Kern said in the statement.
 As a result, the fourth quarter didn’t “show any real sequential progress other than some signs of modest improvement around the holidays that carried into the early part of 2021.”

+On a call to discuss earnings with analysts Thursday, Kern said there are some signals of stronger demand in 2021, such as an increase in January gross bookings.
+He said their decline was in the high 40% range, compared with the 67% drop in the fourth quarter.

+Kern was ultimately conservative in his outlook, telling investors to “expect things to be bumpy for a while.”

 There are early indications that the market could improve later this year.
-Dr. Anthony Fauci, the nation’s top infectious disease doctor, said Thursday that an increasing supply of vaccines will allow for “much more of a mass vaccination approach” in the U.S. by April.
-Expedia withdrew its full-year forecast in March when lockdowns halted flights and travel globally.
+Dr. Anthony Fauci, the nation’s top infectious disease doctor, said Thursday that an increasing supply of vaccines will allow for a “much more of a mass vaccination approach” in the U.S. by April.

-Analysts at Deutsche Bank wrote in a note to investors that the first half of the year “is going to be tougher than we previously expected given the scale of rising case counts globally,” but vaccines should help with demand in the second half.
+Analysts at Deutsche Bank wrote in a note to investors before the results were published that the first half of the year “is going to be tougher than we previously expected given the scale of rising case counts globally,” but vaccines should help with demand in the second half.

-Expedia’s home-rental unit Vrbo, which competes with Airbnb, has weathered the pandemic relatively better than its parent, partially offsetting declines in other segments.
+Expedia’s home-rental unit Vrbo, which competes with Airbnb Inc., has weathered the pandemic relatively better than its parent.
 While flights and business travel ground to a halt and hotels shuttered, demand increased for regional vacations and work-from-home getaways.

-Analysts at Wedbush Securities said there is “pent-up demand for travel overall and untapped demand for alternative accommodations in particular.”
+People have been booking on Vrbo further out, reversing a pandemic trend of last minute decisions and signaling consumer confidence, Chief Financial Officer Eric Hart said.
+“We know there’s pent-up demand, people want to travel, and I think people are confident they’re going to be able to travel, at least domestically,” Hart said.

+Expedia doesn’t break out Vrbo’s earnings and doesn’t plan to, Kern said when asked by an analyst.

 Also this year, Expedia should start to benefit from painful restructuring measures it took last year, including eliminating 3,000 jobs.
 The cost-cutting effort may help the company moving into the second half, said Bloomberg Intelligence analyst Matthew Martino.

 Expedia reported an adjusted loss before interest, taxes, depreciation and amortization of $160 million, while analysts were expecting a loss of $56.3 million.
-The adjusted loss per share was $2.64, compared with the average analyst estimate of a loss of $2.06.
+The adjusted loss per share was $2.64, beating the average analyst estimate of a loss of $2.06.

-The shares were little changed in extended trading in New York after closing at $149.91.
+The shares fell about 2% in extended trading in New York after closing at $149.91.
 The stock has gained 13% this year.